pbayer/ProcessFlows.jl/README.md

 - materials/products.

 Those entities are collected and described in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.

-`PFlow` contains utility functions to run simulations and to visualize, document, store and compare the results.
+Utility functions allow to run simulations and to visualize, document, store and compare results.

-[`Julia`](https://julialang.org) is a really fast simulation library, capable – together with `PFlow's` simple approach – to model and simulate even large systems as automotive plants, multiprojects or hospitals.

 ## Documentation

 ### Notebooks

-`PFlow` provides a simple framework for discrete event simulation.
-The first two notebooks demonstrate its general use:
+These [`Jupyter`](http://jupyter.org/about.html) notebooks demonstrate `PFlow's` simple framework for discrete event simulation: `delay` and `delayuntil` combined with use of Julia's channels:

 - [01 A Post Office](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/01%20A%20Post%20Office.ipynb)
 shows a queueing simulation.
 - [02 Goldratt's Dice Game](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/02%20Goldratt's%20Dice%20Game.ipynb)
-shows a simulation of Goldratt's dice game, which is a much simplified production line simulation.
+shows a simulation of Goldratt's dice game, which is a very simplified production line simulation.

-The other notebooks show assumptions and applications of `PFlow.jl` for simulations of product flow systems:
+Further notebooks show `PFlow's` assumptions and applications for simulations of product flow systems:

 - [03 Simulation of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb) describes the main assumptions.